dniswhite/sliderDemo/README.md

 Review through the sample application for an example of how to use everything.

 ###Cell Swiping
-The buttons or whatever you place in the 'swiperButtonView' get displayed when the user swipes to the left on any given cell.
+The buttons or whatever you place in the `swiperButtonView` get displayed when the user swipes to the left on any given cell.

 ###Notifcation
-There are delegates in place to keep you notified when the user starts to swipe and when they have finished as well as for when the cell has opened and closed.
+There are delegates in place to keep you notified when the user starts to swipe and when they have finished swiping as well as when the cell has opened and closed.

 ```objc
 @interface DNISItemsViewController () <UIActionSheetDelegate, DNISSwiperDelegate>